Overview

 conceptual

-Firestore is a noSQL database that is most similar to MongoDB.
+Firestore is a NoSQL database that is most similar to MongoDB.
 It's made of collections and documents.

-A collection is a set of documents
+A collection is a set of documents.

-import paths and init
+packages and import paths

 "firebase/firestore" // client SDK